devopsgroup-io/catapult/README.md

 ## Disaster Recovery ##

-Being able to react immediately to disasters is crucial - Catapult affords you fast rebuilding and rollbacks.
+Being able to react to disasters immediately and consistently is crucial - Catapult affords you fast rebuilding and rollbacks.